tuub/jper-sword-out/docs/XWALK.md

     </entry>
 ```

+## Account Setup

+To configure your Router account for SWORDv2 integration, you need to provide the following:

+1. A username and password for a user in your repository who has the rights to create content via SWORDv2
+2. A collection URL into which the system will deposit the content
+3. Your preferred packaging format for zip files being deposited.
+By default (and the only option in this first version) this will be http://purl.org/net/sword/package/SimpleZip

 ## EPrints Setup

 EPrints (3.3+) is configured by default to accept incoming requests via SWORDv2, so the router's deposit mechanism